Lollipop270/Autonomous_Research_Agent/README.md

 ## Overview

-The Autonomous AI Research Agent is a FastAPI-based application that autonomously researches user queries by planning tasks, retrieving information from multiple sources, summarizing results using an LLM, and exporting reports in Markdown and PDF formats.
+The Autonomous AI Research Agent is a application that autonomously researches user queries by planning tasks, retrieving information from multiple sources, summarizing results, and exporting reports in Markdown and PDF formats.

 ## Features